 As these more modern data stacks were being built and implemented, a wider user base emerged.
 While these modern data stacks are still largely owned and operated by engineers, data analysts could begin to work with them - as long as they were comfortable working with SQL, BigQuery, and more.

-This began a period of increasing democratization in utilizing data stacks and the tools within.
+This began a period of increasing democratization in using data stacks and the tools within.

-Even marketing teams are now looking to take advantage of modern data stacks.
+Even marketing teams are now looking to take advantage of modern data stacks to better analyze data.
 After all, modern marketing teams work with various diverse digital advertising platforms, email platforms, content management systems, and more.
 Of course. they would seek a broader system to manage these areas of their day-to-day business.
 More on this in a bit, though.

 Cloud computing was critical for the evolution of modern data stacks